Art (ART)

 ART 492 Independent Study In Art (1 Credit)

 This course allows the student, under faculty supervision, to execute and solve a specific problem that is related to the student’s specialization.
+Students must be recommended by an instructor in their chosen area who will supervise their work.

 Pre-Requisite(s): Permission of Chair